 3. Galleria Sciarra

 Steps away from Trevi Fountain is an architectural gem, with immense art-nouveau vibes and beautiful frescoes with a glass ceiling.
-The ceiling allows the courtyard to be drenched in sunlight during the day, internal sconces light it during the evening.
+The ceiling allows the courtyard to be drenched in sunlight during the day, and internal sconces light it during the evening.
 The wall paintings are by Giuseppe Cellini and celebrate women.
 It’s worth a stop to take a few minutes to gaze at this atrium/courtyard from inside.

 Galleria Sciarra